NLP Sentiment Analysis with Default Sentiment Analyzer

 Conclusion

-The use of off the shelf sentiment analysis tools is one of the practical ways of performing the sentiment classification of textual data in different domains.
-NLTK, TextBlob and VADER are libraries that would normally make the task easier and are suitable for the preliminary studies.
-Not ot be omitted however, as we have seen, default analyzers aren’t without their own failures, in some cases even rendering the context meaningless due to absence of sarcasm, usage of particular jargons, or advanced text.
+Using off-the-shelf sentiment analysis tools is one of the practical ways of performing the sentiment classification of textual data in different domains.
+NLTK, TextBlob, and VADER are libraries that make the task easier and are suitable for preliminary studies.
+Not to be omitted, however, as we have seen, default analyzers aren’t without their failures, in some cases even rendering the context meaningless due to the absence of sarcasm, usage of particular jargon, or advanced text.

 For better performance in sentiment analysis, especially for Niche areas, it is advisable to use: